by Cara Rodrigues, Editor (email@example.com)

 What did you study at Postgraduate level?

-I studied a Master of Science (MSc) in *the name of the MSc has been removed at the request of the programme director* at King’s College London where I graduated with a Merit.
+I studied a Master of Science (MSc) in Early Intervention in Psychosis at King’s College London where I graduated with a Merit.

 Why did you decide to study an MSc?
 And more specifically why in Psychosis?

 I decided to study a postgraduate course because I felt it would open some doors for me.
 I found my undergraduate Psychology degree, although useful, did not provide the opportunities that I thought it would.
 I wanted to start a career in Psychology and I realised once I graduated, my degree alone wouldn’t be enough to kick-start the career I wanted.